 ‘Shout & Deliver’ by THE REELS was released in 1981 and narrowly missed the Aussie Top 40, peaking at No43; desperately catchy, it was let down by a slightly oddly panned sound mix.
 Despite being over 35 years old, the synths, vocal production and chord progressions here sound remarkably current and way ahead of their time.

 Initially ‘Great X-1’ by INFORMATICS comes across like a THOMAS DOLBY B-side, mainly instrumental with a ‘One of Our Submarines’ style Moog bass.
 Halfway through, a slightly off-key vocal unexpectedly appears with the lyrics being a paean to the Bell X-1, an early rocket powered aircraft.

-‘On’ by MODELS is a bass-driven DURAN DURAN-influenced synth rock track by an act which eventually went on to achieve decent success in their homeland, even gaining a No1 in 1985.
 The band also got some prestigious support slots, accompanying DAVID BOWIE and THE POLICE at early points in their career.
 ‘On’ is punctuated by some slightly off-kilter synth riffs including one which sounds like FAD GADGET has joined the band, quirky, but entertaining nonetheless!

 Talking of FAD GADGET, the intro to ‘Waiting Time’ by YA YA CHORAL is a cheeky re-write of ‘Ladyshave’, with pretty much the same drum machine and octave bassline.
 However, once the track progresses, the track changes direction with THE CURE-like guitar dominating and an indie female vocal.